ppy/osu-wiki/news/2024/2024-11-25-the-followpoint-hivie-the-man-of-anything-and-everything.md

 <p class="news-chat-quote__username"><a class="news-chat-quote__colour-lvd" href="https://osu.ppy.sh/users/18152711">MegaMix</a></p>

 Finally, let me ask a few more questions for you as an osu! team member.
+What do you like contributing to the most and why?

+<a class="avatar news-chat-quote__avatar" href="https://osu.ppy.sh/users/14102976" style="background-image: url('/wiki/shared/avatars/Hivie.jpg')"></a>

+<p class="news-chat-quote__username"><a class="news-chat-quote__colour-nat" href="https://osu.ppy.sh/users/14102976">Hivie</a></p>

+Has to be anything related to managing the NAT and the mapping community.
+It's by far the area I've put the most time and effort in, especially when considering that my beginnings were from the mapping scene.

+Doing things there feels... natural for me, I really enjoy pushing positive change there and making sure things run smoothly.
+Additionally, I tend to enter a satisfying flow state whenever I'm grinding a proposal or doing some problem solving for a BN website feature implementation.

+Despite the ups and downs (and the occasional stress waves I have to deal with), I find this to be the highlight of my overall activity.

+<a class="avatar news-chat-quote__avatar" href="https://osu.ppy.sh/users/18152711" style="background-image: url('/wiki/shared/avatars/MegaMix.jpg')"></a>

+<p class="news-chat-quote__username"><a class="news-chat-quote__colour-lvd" href="https://osu.ppy.sh/users/18152711">MegaMix</a></p>

 What advice would you give to people who want to contribute to osu!, but don't know where to start or what they can even do?

 <a class="avatar news-chat-quote__avatar" href="https://osu.ppy.sh/users/14102976" style="background-image: url('/wiki/shared/avatars/Hivie.jpg')"></a>